 If you do not have to put water into a portable air conditioner, what else do you do to maintain it?

 Portable air conditioners require moderate maintenance effort.
-There are three things you have to do:
+There are two things you have to do:

 - Drain water: Portable air conditioners accumulate moisture through condensation.
 There’s a small water tank located on its back which you have to drain occasionally.

 - Clean airways: Additionally, portable air conditioners need regular cleaning.
 You need to clean the air filters, and the condenser and evaporator coil.